gabrielpessoa1/ICPC-Library/README.md

 Amigos do Beto - ICPC Library
 =================

-Biblioteca de algoritmos e estruturas de dados para programação competitiva, principalmente maratona de programação.
-Script para gerar o pdf feito por Stanford University ACM team.
+Algorithms and Data structures library for competitive programming, mainly ICPC Script to generate the pdf by Stanford University ACM team.

 Generating team notebook
 ========================